CefasRepRes/AvoidingConfusion/README.md

 `plankton_model.stan` contains the stan model used in `Zooplankton survey (4).R`.<br>
 `zeroinf_poisson_model.stan` contains the stan model used in `Zero-inflated Poisson with covariates.R`.

-##Requirements
+## Requirements

 R version 4.3.2 or higher is required.
-The following R packages need to be installed to run the above code:
+The following R packages need to be installed to run the R scripts:

 ```R
 install.packages( c("rstan","ggplot2","reshape2",